cameron-bret/Yosemite-Sam-Hangman/README.md

 **Below is a list of technologies/libraries/frameworks and resources... think of this section as a citation of sources**

 jQuery, Bootstrap, Pexel.com (stock images), Rosewood fonts Designed by Carl Crossgrove, Carol Twombly, and Kim Buker Chansler.
-From Adobe Originals., my Stack Overflow question was answered by Tina Holly https://stackoverflow.com/questions/53807898/show-item-at-random-from-one-array-when-another-separate-item-in-a-different-arr , sweetalert.js
+From Adobe Originals., I asked a question on Stack Overflow and was answered by Tina Holly https://stackoverflow.com/questions/53807898/show-item-at-random-from-one-array-when-another-separate-item-in-a-different-arr , sweetalert.js

 **Below is a list of goals for version 2**